alexsabr/AS_Booksynthetized/networking.md

 Multiple solutions exist :
 - cut the packet into smaller ones when needed, and reassemble immediately when possible along the way,
 - cut the packet and then route it as smaller packets, let the recipient reassemble them,
-- Design a packet which isn't too big for any network used during routin (i.e if the packet is too big, it is dropped and the emitter is notified that the packet was too big)
+- Design a packet which isn't too big for any network used during routing.
+The sender sends a packet, if the packet is too big, it is dropped and the emitter is notified that the packet was too big.
+The emitter tries again with a smaller packet.
+This is called **MTU Discovery**

 #### Inter Network Routing
 On the Internet, to route between Autonomous System (Internet providers network of customers) the Border GateWay Protocol is exploited.